shano/streamkeeper/README.md

 # Streamkeeper

-Watch youtubers and automatically download any live streams they post.
+Watch youtube channels and automatically download any live streams they post and convert to a video format.
+Get notified over pushover.

 ## Requirements